andysprague44/matlab.azure.storage/README.md

 View interactive instructions by opening _AzureBlobStoreFileStoreExamples.mlx_ in MATLAB desktop, or view the html static export of this at _AzureBlobStoreFileStoreExamples.html_

+Add the folder AzureGzipFileDataStore to your project or MATLAB path to gain access to the functions.

 ## Contact

 andy.sprague44@gmail.com